[FULL GUIDE] White Coffee Bean

 Originating from Malaysia, these white coffee beans are popular for their distinctive roasting method.
 The beans are roasted with palm oil margarine and sugar, which gives them a light golden color.
 This roasting process creates a unique caramelized flavor and a slightly sweet taste.
 Malaysian white coffee beans are often brewed using a traditional sock filter or a pour-over method to extract their full flavor potential.

-Related [FULL GUIDE] Wholesale Coffee Bean
+Related [FULL GUIDE] Cheap Coffee Bean

 3. Indonesian White Coffee Beans